-Di Ma is the community representative.
+Di Ma is a community representative.
 He is the laboratory director of the Internet Domain Name System Beijing Engineering Research Centre (ZDNS).
-He is the key research engineer of KNET, whose back-end platform hosting over 20 new gTLDs including over 10 Chinese gTLDs.
+He is the key research engineer of KNET, whose back-end platform hosta over 20 new gTLDs including more than 10 Chinese gTLDs.

-Jiagui Xie is the DNS/IDNA/Unicode expert.
-He is the director of the new gTLD Lab in CONAC (政务 and 公益 new gTLD Registry).
+Jiagui Xie is a DNS/IDNA/Unicode expert.
+He is the director of the new gTLD Lab in CONAC (the 政务 and 公益 new gTLD Registry).
 He has rich experience in DNS/gTLD/ccTLD/IDN and EPP technologies.

-Joseph Yee is the DNS/IDNA/Unicode expert.
-He works for Afilias and is also an expert of Japanese language and provides advice for the Chinese characters usage in Japanese language.
+Joseph Yee is a DNS/IDNA/Unicode expert.
+He works for Afilias and is also an expert in Japanese language and provides advice for Chinese characters usage in the Japanese language.

-Nai-Wen Hsu is the DNS/IDNA/Unicode expert.
-He is the technical department director of TWNIC and co-author of RFC4713.
+Nai-Wen Hsu is a DNS/IDNA/Unicode expert.
+He is the technical department director at TWNIC and co-author of RFC4713.
 He helps to evaluate the variant mapping rules.

-Linlin Zhou is the DNS/IDNA/Unicode expert.
-She is the author of several Whois-related IETF drafts under working-group status.
+Linlin Zhou is a DNS/IDNA/Unicode expert.
+She is the author of several Whois-related IETF drafts with working-group status.

-Zheng Wang is the community representative.
+Zheng Wang is a community representative.
 He is the director of joint labs in CONAC and is also the architect of CONAC’s registry system.
-He is the member of ICANN’s Internationalized Registration Data working group.
+He is a member of ICANN’s Internationalized Registration Data Working Group.

 6 Relationship with Past Work or Working Groups

 In April 2004, the Joint Engineering Team (JET), a group composed of members of CNNIC, TWNIC, KRNIC, and JPNIC as well as other individual experts, produced RFC 3743, "Joint Engineering Team (JET) Guidelines for Internationalized Domain Names (IDN) Registration and Administration for Chinese, Japanese and Korean", a guideline for zone administrators, including but not limited to registry operators and registrars and information for all domain names holders on the administration of domain names that contain characters drawn from the Chinese, Japanese, and Korean scripts.
-It includes various concepts for variant handling, such as bundling, atomic IDL Package, and reserved variants.
+It includes various concepts for variant handling, such as bundling, atomic IDL Packages, and reserved variants.
 It also defines a standard table as well as an algorithm to generate the preferred variant and reserved variants.
 The key mechanisms of this specification utilize a three-column table, called a Language Variant Table, for each language permitted to be registered in the zone.

-Collectively, CDNC has devised solutions to handle Chinese domain name variants, such as the bundling of Simplified Chinese (SC) and Traditional Chinese (TC) (“TC-SC Equivalence”) domain names — as defined by the JET in RFC 3743 (April 2004) and for the Chinese language as defined in FC 4713 (October 2006) — and delegating both to any registrant who apply for either Simplified or traditional Chinese domain names.
+Collectively, CDNC has devised solutions to handle Chinese domain name variants, such as the bundling of Simplified Chinese (SC) and Traditional Chinese (TC) (“TC-SC Equivalence”) domain names — as defined by the JET in RFC 3743 (April 2004) and for the Chinese language as defined in RFC 4713 (October 2006) — and delegating both to any registrant who applies for either Simplified or Traditional Chinese domain names.
 CDNC’s registration policy on handling TC-SC Equivalence is widely accepted.
-The CDNC IDN Table 1 developed by many Chinese linguistic and domain name experts over the last 10 years is currently adopted by the Chinese, Taiwanese, Hong Kong, Macau and Singaporean governments, as well as many new gTLD applicants.
+CDNC IDN Table 1, developed by many Chinese linguistic and domain name experts over the last 10 years is currently adopted by the Chinese, Taiwanese, Hong Kong, Macau and Singaporean governments, as well as by many new gTLD applicants.
 With over a decade of operating experience, CDNC’s TC-SC Equivalence solution is the best market-proven practice for handling Chinese variants in domain names.

 7 Work Plan